xdobry/rdfglance/documentation/manual.md

 At this time the application may not be self-explained.
 So here some screenshot with additional information.

 First you should load some rdf data.
 The application supports ttl (turtle) and rdf/xml formats.
-There is some sample rdf data in the [sample-rdf-data](../sample-rdf-data/programming_languages.ttl) directory
+There is some sample rdf data in the [sample-rdf-data](../sample-rdf-data/programming_languages.ttl) directory.

+You can load your rdf-file by:
+- using menu File/Import RDF File
+- drag file on the application
+- use file location as application start parameter.
+This work good if you associate the file extension with rdf-glance.
+So you can open ttl-file from file explorer with one double-click on it.

-After it you may chose 3 possible note tabs: Table, Visual Graph and Browser The good point is to start is table view.
+After it you may chose possible tabs: Tables, Visual Graph, Browse, Meta Graph and Statistics The good point is to start is "Tables" tab.

-# Table Tab
+# Tables Tab

 ![screenshot](screeshots/table.png)